 This indicates the percentage of patients that have had a fall which caused serious injury.

 Minimizes Urinary Tract Infections

-This datapoint gauges the percentage of long-term stay residents that have sustained urinary tract infections.
-UTI's may be an indication of worse hygiene protocols.
-Nevertheless, this statistic can be skewed for certain facilities due to varying reporting standards for infections.
+This is an indication of the percentage of long-term patients which sustained urinary tract infections.
+UTI's could be an indication of a facility with lower levels of hygiene.
+However, this statistic may be skewed for certain nursing homes due to different reporting standards for urinary tract infections.